(Added at v2.1)

-Configuring the Group Filter widget
+Configure the Group Filter widget

-The Group Filter widget can be set to open automatically when an app starts.
-To do so, click the yellow dot on the widget to turn it dark green.
+This widget can be set to open automatically when an app starts.
+To enable this feature, click the Open this widget automatically when the app starts button on the widget, which turns it dark green.

 The following steps indicate how to create a filter set.
 Repeat these steps if you need to define additional filter sets.

-- Hover over the widget and click the small edit icon .
-The configuration window for this widget opens.
+- Hover over the widget and click the Configure this widget button to open the configuration properties dialog box.

-- Define a Filter Set Name.
-This is the name of the filter that the user will select from.
+The filter set name option, will be the name that a user will select from.
 Optionally, you can give a description to guide users on what this group will filter.

 - To add another layer to this filter set, click the Add Layer button.